Political positions of Ron DeSantis: Law enforcement

-DeSantis supports the death penalty, in 2022 he said that the Stoneman Douglas High School shooting perpetrator Nikolas Cruz deserved the death penalty.

-In 2023, DeSantis supported moves to end jury unanimity for death penalty cases.

-LGBT rights
+LGBT issues

 DeSantis has a "0" rating from the Human Rights Campaign for his voting record on LGBT-related issues and legislation.
 In 2018, he told the Sun-Sentinel that he "doesn't want any discrimination in Florida, I want people to be able to live their life, whether you're gay or whether you're religious."
+Throughout his political career, DeSantis has opposed bills and judicial rulings upholding the legitimacy of same-sex marriage, and his political campaign has refused to clarify his position on the subject.

-In January 2019, less than a week after taking office, DeSantis issued a nondiscrimination order for state employees reiterating former governor Scott's order; the order included race, age, sex, color, religion, national origin, marital status, and disability, but had no protections for sexual orientation or gender identity.
-Equality Florida strongly criticized DeSantis, with the organization's senior political director saying that it was "deeply disappointed to see that LGBTQ employees and contractors have been left out of the governor's executive order".
+In January 2019, less than a week after taking office, DeSantis issued a non-discrimination order for state employees reiterating former governor Scott's order; the order included race, age, sex, color, religion, national origin, marital status, and disability, but had no protections for sexual orientation or gender identity.
 Scott had pledged to sign an LGBT-inclusive order as governor, but did not follow through on the grounds that proper federal protections existed.

 In June 2019, DeSantis's office issued a proclamation honoring the victims of the Orlando nightclub shooting at the Pulse nightclub, a gay bar where 49 people were killed and 50 others were injured on June 12, 2016.
 The proclamation did not include any reference to the LGBT community, sparking criticism and accusations that DeSantis may have intentionally omitted it from the message.
 DeSantis later reissued the proclamation with revisions including mentions of the LGBT community, and a spokesperson said the earlier omission was an error by DeSantis's staff.
+Two years later, he vetoed mental health funding for the shooting's survivors from the state budget.
+The vetoed funds for those Orlando organizations would have helped make up for termination of federal grant money, and those vetoed funds were .06% of the total vetoed funds statewide.

 On June 1, 2021, DeSantis signed the Fairness in Women's Sports Act (SB 1028).
 It bans transgender girls and women from participating and competing in middle-school and high-school girls' and college women's sports competitions in Florida.
 The law took effect on July 1.

 In February 2022, DeSantis voiced his support for the Florida Parental Rights in Education Act, often called the "Don't Say Gay" law by its opponents, which would prohibit instruction on sexual orientation or gender identity in school classrooms from kindergarten to grade 3.
 He said it was "entirely inappropriate" for teachers and school administrators to talk to students about their gender identity.
 DeSantis signed the bill into law on March 28, 2022, and it took effect on July 1.
-This statute also includes a provision “requiring school district personnel to encourage a student to discuss issues relating to his or her well-being with his or her parent or to facilitate discussion of the issue with the parent”, and this provision applies not just to gender issues and sexuality, but also to other challenging subjects including substance abuse and/or depression.
+This statute also includes a provision "requiring school district personnel to encourage a student to discuss issues relating to his or her well-being with his or her parent or to facilitate discussion of the issue with the parent".